alexanderlanganke/ecgi/README.md

 A simple ECGI solution using brute force methods.

 Step 1:
-Create a heart mesh using CT/MRI Data
+Create a heart mesh using CT Data
+- Total Segmentator via Python API?
+- 3D Slicer
 Fill Myocardium with evenly spaced nodes in a coordinate system
 - Research Filterung Algorithms/methods for Differentiation of myocardium and Rest
 - Research methods to cut away the valves, and atriae